tiborsimon/simple-input-parser/README.md

 The `simple_input_parser()` function returns the parameter array with the updated values in it.

----
+#### What has just happened?

-Inside the parsing function three things is happening:
+Inside the parsing function three things are happening:

 - mode selection
 - parsing